-- Health regions have reported either no service delivery issue or minor issues related to recruitment and retention challenges. - Saskatchewan health regions reported four full time and one part time vacancy.
+- The majority of health regions reported either no service delivery issues or moderate issues related to recruitment and retention challenges. - Saskatchewan health regions reported 17 full-time and four part-time vacancies. - Health regions report that recruiting challenges can be due to varying recruiting cycles including different recruiting times and availability of new graduates.

-Having reviewed the information as provided by employers and considering the labour market criteria, the Market Supplement Review Committee recommends maintaining the current market supplement for the Occupational Therapist classification.
+Having reviewed the information as provided by employers, and considering the labour market criteria, the Market Supplement Review Committee recommends maintaining the current market supplement for the Occupational Therapist classification.